The Variety of Payment Methods May Surprise You

 The main challenge with EFTs is to set them up and then remember them.
 Make sure to note the date any EFT is scheduled to process so that you have sufficient funds in your checking account to cover the charge.
 Also, if you ever close either the merchant account or your checking account, make sure to cancel the EFT with the merchant.

-I have most of our bills set up to pay each month through EFTs: mortgage, utilities, credit card (full balance), insurance, and so forth.
+We have most of our bills set up to pay each month through EFTs: mortgage, utilities, credit card (full balance), insurance, and so forth.
 Plus, they’re generally free!

 Now that we’ve discussed the most common methods for making payments, we are better prepared to decide upon the method that fits our own various situations best.